hdrummon/HugoHdrummon/content/post/Write-Ups/Me and My Girlfriend Write up 1.md

 </figcaption>
 </figure>

-As seen there are 4 IPs shown, only one of these is the ip of the alice machine. since *.1* and *.254* are the network and broadcast ip respectively, these leaves *.156* and *.2* but *.2* is most likely the gateway address.
+As seen there are 4 IPs shown, only one of these is the IP of the Alice machine. since *.1* and *.254* are the network and broadcast IP respectively, these leaves *.156* and *.2* but *.2* is most likely the gateway address.

-I can further test this by performing and NMAP scan on the ip 192.168.220.156.
+I can further test this by performing and NMAP scan on the IP 192.168.220.156.

     nmap -A 192.168.220.156